danabr75/bulk_dependency_eraser/README.md

   bdem.execute #=> true/false, depending on if successful.
   ```
   ```
-  # To see the dependency tree
+  # To see the dependency tree actualized as ids mapped by class name
   query = User.where(id: [...])
   bdem = BulkDependencyEraser::Manager.new(query:)
   bdem.build #=> true/false, depending on if successful.